Writing a contract

 ting it again.

-To start, the contract includes Midnight's standard libraries and declares an
+To start, the contract imports Midnight's standard libraries and declares an

 enum